oat-sa/taohub-articles/forge/Documentation for core components/controllers.md

       tao_action_Users::add($_GET['name']);

 The mapping is made by a *Resolver* using requests analysis.
-Of course, there is no resource */tao/Users/add* (file or CGI script) in the web server.<br/>
+Of course, there is no resource */tao/Users/add* (file or CGI script) in the web server.

-For each request matching a given format, the main entry file is executed (`extensionName/index.php`) and so, the dispatching loop is launched.<br/>
+For each request matching a given format, the main entry file is executed (`extensionName/index.php`) and so, the dispatching loop is launched.

 This mechanism is available thanks to the *mod_rewrite* of the Apache web server.